2013 Muzaffarnagar riots: Deaths in camps

+Film

+'Muzaffarnagar Baaqi Hai/Muzaffarnagar Eventually', a documentary film by Nakul Singh Sawhney did an in-depth analysis of the riots.
+The film was screened across 200 Universities in Canada, the US, Europe and India.
+The filmmaker was attacked by the Hindu nationalist ABVP during the screening of the film at Delhi University.
+As a result, there were 100s of protest screenings in India a month later.
+Rohith Vemula, a student of Hyderabad Central University was also penalised for organising the screening of the film that exposed the role of the right-wing Hindu fundamentalists in engineering the riots for electoral dividends in the General elections of 2014 that took place six months after the riots.

 Book

 The book Living Apart: Communal violence and forced displacement in Muzaffarnagar and Shamli, based on a field report conducted between March and July 2016, chronicles the lives of the victims of the Muzaffarnagar riots and reflects on the violence that occurred.
 The book also offers criticism for the apparent apathy of the state government for the victims.

 The novella In The Name of Blasphemy, written by Neeraj Agnihotri, is also set in the backdrop of Muzaffarnagar riots, talking mainly about the suffering and brutality caused by the riots in the name of religion.